 alberobello and its trulli

-unesco heritage, a journey through enchanting landscapes, centuries-old olive trees and the wonderful apulian countryside
+unesco heritage, at 60 km, a journey among enchanting landscapes, centuries-old olive trees and the wonderful apulian countryside